chaoyangnz/loadrush/README.md

 (e.g. in Dockerfile, docker-composer file, k8s deployment.yaml, CloudFormation, etc).

 Environment Variables:
+- General
-- `LOADFLUX_VU_POOL_SIZE`: decide how many virtual users (`VU`) how many users can be available at maximum.
+    - `LOADFLUX_VU_POOL_SIZE`: define how many virtual users (`VU`) how many users can be available at maximum.
 These users are volunteers, which does not necessarily mean all of them will participate the execution of your scenarios.
 You decide how many virtual users are planned and checked in/out by your testing strategy.
     - `LOADFLUX_DURATION`: how long you plan to run your load testing.
+    - `LOADFLUX_BASE_URL`: the base url of your application.
+If you don't set, you have to use absolute URL in your request action.
+    - `LOADFLUX_TEST_ID`: the test id (16 chars at most) used for different iteration of your testing.
+Default: current timestamp since unix epoch.
+- Metrics
     - `LOADFLUX_INFLUXDB_API`: `InfluxDB` v2 API endpoint, typically like `https://us-west-2-1.aws.cloud2.influxdata.com/api/v2`.
 Refer to `InfluxDB` documentation.
     - `LOADFLUX_INFLUXDB_TOKEN`: `InfluxDB` token, which can be found in InfluxDB cloud admin console.
     - `LOADFLUX_INFLUXDB_ORG`: `InfluxDB` organization, which be can be found in the URL of InfluxDB cloud admin console. e.g. `https://us-west-2-1.aws.cloud2.influxdata.com/orgs/<orgID>`.
-- `LOADFLUX_BASE_URL`: the base url of your application.
-If you don't set, you have to use absolute URL in your request action.
-- `LOADFLUX_TEST_ID`: the test id (16 chars at most) used for different iteration of your testing.
-Default: current timestamp since unix epoch.
+    - `LOADFLUX_VERBOSE_METRICS`: in terms of InfluxDB cost, text fields will be sent when it is set as `true`, otherwise only numeric fields are sent.
+Default: `false`.
+    As we know, InfluxDB Cloud free plan has a rate limit of 10kb/s write.
+- Logging
+    - `DEBUG`: we are use `debug` as our underlying logger, so you can enable a namespace. e.g. `DEBUG=loadflux:*`

 ### Report and logs